lavaeater/suburban-commando/README.md

 #### Mechanics
 So, the enemy has a *detector* that keeps track of players in the proximity.
 However, a player being detected by the detector doesn't actually mean that the enemy has detected the player, just that it *could*.

+Fudge the mechanics.
+#### Behavior Tree
+We could surely use a nice syntax for writing behavior trees, my man.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.